Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

 In Qin (221 BC — 207 BC) and Han (202 BC — 220 AD) dynasties, emperors built their imperial gardens modeled on wonderlands in ancient Chinese Mythology, where they could pray and expect to welcome deities.

-Qin Shi Huang (259 BC — 210 BC), the first emperor in China, build three islands in a big lake, which simulated three mountains in the sea in the east that has deities living: Mounts Penglai, Fangzhang, and Yingzhou.
+Qin Shi Huang (259 BC — 210 BC), the first emperor of China, built three islands in a big lake, which simulated three mountains in the sea in the east with deities living: Mounts Penglai, Fangzhang, and Yingzhou.

-Since then, constructing a lake with three islands had been an important layout that most Imperial Palaces and gardens of China applied.
+Since then, constructing a lake with three islands has been an important layout that most Imperial Palaces and gardens of China applied.

 Wonderland Penglai by Artist Qiu Ying (about 1498 — 1552) — Poly Art Museum